-When COVID-19 hit, and all the lockdowns were introduced, life, as we knew it, literary came to an end, and every one of us were worried about our futures.
+When COVID-19 hit, and all the lockdowns were introduced, life, as we knew it, came to an end, and every one of us was worried about our futures.
 In St Maarten, things were pretty much the same as the rest of the world – in all sectors, including real estate.
-There was some sort of disruption of mindsets both for the buyers as well as the sellers.
-Yes, the market wasn’t affected that much, but still, the effects of the pandemic were still felt in a way.
+There was some disruption of mindsets both for the buyers as well as the sellers.
+Yes, the market wasn’t affected that much, but the effects of the pandemic were still felt in a way.
 Even though COVID is still here with us, the real estate market is expected to bounce back to its normal state pretty quickly.
 After all, there are no nearby islands that would fill the real estate economic void – it has no competition!
 So, the market will bounce back pretty well.

 For anyone looking to sell property in St Maarten, finding buyers will even be easier as we head into the near future.
 The luxury market may not be back yet, as it did take a hit, but the mid to low market is on fire.
 Any property that’s priced under 500k is selling pretty quickly, and there is not much price movement at this point.
 However, one is required to price their property right if it’s to sell quickly.
 Currently, and pretty sure in the near future, prospective buyers are staying away from properties with inflated prices.
 This could be because of the tough economic hardships experienced on the island.

 Pointe Blanche and Philipsburg did experience minimal real estate activities, mostly because of the uncertainties that surrounded the cruise ship industry, but as we move forward, and as the industry slowly recovers, everything is expected to bounce back real soon.
-Cole Bay, Cupecoy and Cay hill will continue to be in high demand even as we head into the future, mostly because of the new developments going on.
+Cole Bay, Cupecoy, and Cay Hill will continue to be in high demand even as we head into the future, mostly because of the new developments going on.

-Generally, even though the number of tourists jetting into the country did reduce significantly due to the pandemic, as well as travel restrictions in other nations, and not to mention that everyone was trying to follow WHO safety guidelines of staying home, the tourism sector will shoot up exponentially, once the world fully reopens.
+Generally, even though the number of tourists jetting into the country did reduce significantly due to the pandemic, as well as travel restrictions in other nations, not to mention that everyone was trying to follow WHO safety guidelines of staying home, the tourism sector will shoot up exponentially, once the world fully reopens.
 Considering how appealing the island really is, plus everything about it, especially its attractive and lucrative investment opportunities, the market is set to bounce back pretty quickly.
 So, we can say the future is even brighter for the St Maarten real estate market.

-Looking at everything, from the residential communities to the more modestly priced and luxurious condo apartments and villas, we must say that St Maarten has a well-established, diverse, and booming property market that despite the pandemic, wasn’t adversely affected as it was the case in other European countries.
-And the fact that you will be able to pick up a mortgage to finance the investment, makes it even better, especially for foreign nationals.
-If you need any help, you can always get a qualified and professional local estate agent, who has a better understanding of the local market, to help you out.
+Looking at everything, from the residential communities to the more modestly priced and luxurious condo apartments and villas, we must say that St Maarten has a well-established, diverse, and booming property market that, despite the pandemic, wasn’t adversely affected as it was the case in other European countries.
+And the fact that you will be able to pick up a mortgage to finance the investment makes it even better, especially for foreign nationals.
+If you need any help, you can always get a qualified and professional local estate agent who has a better understanding of the local market to help you out.